-It's not possible for people to own partial shares; you either own the share or you don't.
-For example, you cannot grant Bob 45.5 shares.
-You can grant Bob 45 shares or 46 shares.
-However, sometimes it happens that although Bob is granted a full number of shares, a fractional share will vest.
+It's not possible for people to own partial or fractional shares; you either own the share or you don't.
+For example, you cannot grant someone 45.5 shares, you can grant them 45 or 46 shares.
+However, sometimes it happens that although a holder is granted a whole number of shares, a fractional share amount will vest.
 The vesting is rounded according to the example illustrated below:

-If Bob has 100 shares that vest over 3 years, with annual vesting, then instead of him getting 33.3333 shares per year over three years, the platform will round accordingly:
+If a holder has 100 shares that vest over 3 years, with annual vesting, then instead 33.333 shares vesting per year over three years, the platform will round accordingly:

 Essentially, the platform will round down until the fractional amounts aggregate above a whole number, at which point is added to the vesting period.

 Screenshots are for illustrative purposes only.